eichelb4rt/bh-rewards-bot/README.md

 ]
 ```

-registered: if the account is registered yet / has granted permissions to the extensions yet. (default: true)
+- registered: if the account is registered yet / has granted permissions to the extensions yet. (default: true)
-blocked: if the account is blocked by Brawlhalla and therefore cannot farm rewards. (default: false)
+- blocked: if the account is blocked by Brawlhalla and therefore cannot farm rewards. (default: false)

 An account won't be used if it's either not registered or blocked.

+## Usage

+Run `bash start.sh`.
+This starts a screen session called `bh_rewards`.
+If you don't want a screen session, just run `npm run start`.